yichenlilyc/coARchAI-2dto3d-api/README.md

 This repo glues together FastAPI + TripoSR + shap-e for containerized serving.
 - TripoSR is © its original authors; please follow their license/usage terms for the model and code.
 - shap-e is © its original authors; please follow their license/usage terms for the model and code.
+- Tripo3D is © its original authors; please follow their license/usage terms for the model and code.
 - CUDA®, NVIDIA®, and product names are trademarks of their respective owners.

 ---